Charles E. English

 He’s still in a teaching role today as he helps shepherd the next generation of attorneys working for ELPO.
 He likes to keep his door open and be available for questions, should any arise.
 He also finds that he learns from them as well.
 “They’re bright and they know a lot,” he said.
 “They know a lot more than I did at that stage.
 It’s an evolution in society.”

 Charles’ leadership roles extend into his profession.
-He is a member of the American Bar Association (“ABA”) Board of Governors and serves on its finance committee.
+He served as a member of the American Bar Association (“ABA”) Board of Governors and served as chair of the finance committee.
 He is a former member of the ABA’s House of Delegates and the ABA’s Standing Committee on the Federal Judiciary.
 He serves on the Kentucky Supreme Court and Court of Appeals Judicial Nominating Committee and is also a member of Kentucky’s Judicial Campaign Conduct Committee.
 He is a life member of the Judicial Conference for the U.S. Court of Appeals for the Sixth Circuit.
 Charles is a past President of the Kentucky Bar Association.

 Charles received the Kentucky Bar Association’s Outstanding Lawyer Award in 1999.
 He was named to the University of Kentucky College of Law Hall of Fame in 2004.
 He served as Vice President of the Board of Directors of the Kentucky Chamber of Commerce and served on the board of the Kentucky Historical Society.
 He is frequently invited to speak to various professional, business and civic organizations.
 His son, Charles E. English Jr. (Buzz), also practices law at ELPO and has served as President of the Kentucky Bar Association.